Garrison Kane: Powers and abilities

 Kane originally had a pair of cybernetic arms which provided him with superhuman strength.
 After he was sent to Cable's 40th Century alternate future his bionics were modified so that he gained new cybernetic appendages, which included synthetic-organic liquid metal arms, hands, and shoulders.
 The left and right sides of his torso have also been replaced by synthetic-organic metal parts, although the middle section is still organic.
 Ordinarily the metal parts of his body appear as flesh, but he can cause the metal to appear by willing a "synthorg transfer".
 Kane also has bionic legs and a bionic left eye.
 Kane's artificial hands are detachable and can be shot from his arms.
 He can also fire plasma from his metal arms.
 The arms can also produce large organic metal shields for protection.
 He can see in the infrared portion of the spectrum and project holograms from his eyes.
 His bionic parts contain a wide variety of devices, most of which have yet to be identified.
 He can generate electricity from his metal parts to shock an assailant.
-The bionic parts are self-repairing.
+His bionic parts are self-repairing.

-Due to the enhancements that the newest incarnation of Weapon X has given him, Kane now has numerous bionic appendages which house various weapons.
+Due to the enhancements that the newest incarnation of Weapon X has given him, Kane gained numerous bionic appendages which house various weapons.
 He now has the ability to see in various spectra of light, project holograms, and he has a computerized targeting system.
 His strength was also upgraded and he is now more resistant to damage.
 He could download super powers such as toxic emissions, metal control, and various other abilities.
-It has been shown that when Kane was blown up by Deadpool, Weapon X was able to reconstruct him perfectly.
-It is unknown if he can always be rebuilt or if it was just that one incident.

 Kane is an excellent hand-to-hand combatant, highly trained in armed and unarmed combat.
-He has extensive knowledge of the 40th Century A.D. of the alternate future in which Cable was based.
+He has extensive knowledge of the 40th century A.D. of the alternate future in which Cable was based.
 Kane formerly used various firearms, but now mainly relies on the weapons installed in his bionic body parts, as well as an "ion blade" that generates destructive energy.

 Other versions

 Exiles

-An alternate universe variant of Garrison Kane from Earth-3031 appears in Exiles.
-Alongside Deadpool and Sabretooth, he is forced to join the eponymous group to repair broken realities.
-He is later killed by a version of the Vision, with Namor taking his spot in the Exiles.
+An alternate universe version of Garrison Kane appears in Exiles, where he is forced to join the eponymous group to repair broken realities.
+He is later killed by a version of Vision, with Namor taking his spot in the Exiles.

-House of M

-An alternate universe variant of Garrison Kane from Earth-58163 appears in House of M. This version is a S.H.I.E.L.D. commander.

-Ultimate Marvel
+Others

-An alternate universe variant of Garrison Kane from Earth-2107 appears in Ultimate X-Men.
-This version is brunette.
+Alternate universe versions of Garrison Kane appear in House of M, and Ultimate X-Men.